JADHAMMOUDEH/Mac-Book-2008/README.md

 # 💫 Specs 💫
--The original MacBook, available in black or white colors, -32-bit Intel Core Duo processor and 945GM chipset, -With Intel's GMA 950 integrated graphics on a 667 MHz front side bus.
+- The original MacBook, available in black or white colors,
+- 32-bit Intel Core Duo processor and 945GM chipset,
+- With Intel's GMA 950 integrated graphics on a 667 MHz front side bus.
--Later revisions of the MacBook moved to the 64-bit Core 2 Duo processor and the GM965 chipset, with Intel's GMA X3100 integrated graphics on an 800 MHz system bus.
+- Later revisions of the MacBook moved to the 64-bit Core 2 Duo processor and the GM965 chipset, with Intel's GMA X3100 integrated graphics on an 800 MHz system bus.

 | Mac Book 2006| Macbook 2019
 | ------------- |:-------------:|